100thCoin/AccuracyCoin/README.md

   2: Any value with bit 0 set written to $4016 should strobe the controllers.
   3: Controllers should be strobed when the CPU transitions from a "get" cycle to a "put" cycle.
   4: Controllers should not be strobed when the CPU transitions from a "put" cycle to a "get" cycle.

+### Controller Clocking
+  1: Reading $4016 more than 8 times should always result in bit 0 being set to 1.
+  2: Your emulator did not pass the SLO Absolute, X test.
+  3: (NES / AV Famicom only) Double-Reading address $4016 should only clock the controller once.
+  4: (NES / AV Famicom only) This Double-Read should be the same value for both reads.
+  5: (NES / AV Famicom only) The "put"/"Halt" cycles of the DMC DMA should be able to clock the controller if the DMA occurs during a read from $4016.
+The LDA instruction should clock the controller again after the DMC DMA's "get" cycle.
+  6: (NES / AV Famicom only) If the DMC DMA "get" cycle has a bus conflict with $4016, the controller will only get clocked once during LDA $4016 even with the DMC DMA occuring.

 ### APU Register Activation
   1: A series of prerequisite tests failed.
 CPU and PPU open bus, the PPU Read Buffer, DMA + Open Bus, and DMA + $2007 Read.